Double spike Dirichlet priors for structured weighting: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel class of double-spike Dirichlet priors for structured high-dimensional probability simplexes.
+In this paper, we propose a novel class of double spike Dirichlet priors for structured high-dimensional probability simplexes.
 In particular, we accommodate the structure of sparsity and partial constancy, abstracting and extending a useful concept that emerged as the so-called `forecast combination puzzle' in economics to a broader class of applications.
-The proposed priors lead to a Bayesian procedure for estimating weight parameters; we design an efficient Markov chain Monte Carlo algorithm for posterior sampling, enabling inference and uncertainty quantification.
+The proposed priors lead to a Bayesian procedure for estimating weight parameters.
+We design an efficient MCMC algorithm for posterior sampling, enabling inference and uncertainty quantification.
 We establish posterior concentration properties for the proposed priors under mild regularity conditions and proper choice of hyperparameters, which are adaptive to the unknown sparsity level.
 Simulations show that our method achieves a smaller estimation error and is more robust and flexible than its competitors in both ideal and less ideal scenarios.
 We resort to two applications to assess the performance of the proposed method using real world data.
-In the context of forecast combination, the proposed method exhibits superior predictive performance in an application to the European Central Bank Survey of Professional Forecasters dataset; it further improves the prediction of random forecasts by more than 7\% using a UCI dataset, suggesting its wide applicability building on the success and popularity of random forests.
+In the context of forecast combination, the proposed method exhibits superior predictive performance in an application to the European Central Bank Survey of Professional Forecasters data set; it further improves the prediction of random forecasts by more than 7\% using a UCI data set, suggesting its wide applicability building on the success and popularity of random forests.

+There are several interesting directions building on the proposed method.
+Firstly, our method can be extended to incorporate group structures.
+This can be achieved by placing a hierarchical prior on the binary vector $\gamma$ in~\eqref{eq:DSD}:

+where $g_i$ is the group that $\beta_i$ falls into.
+Here $\theta_G$ represents one's prior belief on the group sparsity, and $\theta$ represents the prior belief on the within-group sparsity when group $g_i$ receives nonzero weights.
+In this formulation, $\gamma_i\neq0$ if and only if it receives nonzero weight ($\gamma_{i,2}\neq0$) within a nonzero group ($\gamma_{g(i),1}\neq0$).
+Such spike-and-slab priors on variable groups are commonly used to achieve group sparsity in other settings~\citep{bai2022spike}.

+Secondly, the sampling of high-dimensional binary vectors using ADSS may have the potential pitfall of slow mixing~\citep{schafer2012monte}, particularly when the number of predictors is large.
+This is mitigated by the strong structure of the considered parameter space as discussed in preceding sections, and one can additionally increase the number of MCMC iterations for larger $K$ as in our example to improve random forests.
+In conventional sparse Bayesian variable selection, \cite{yang2016computational} showed under mild conditions certain random walk type of Metropolis-Hastings algorithm can mix rapidly.
+While our posterior sampling algorithm seems to work well in practice, it is interesting to theoretically investigate whether or not it enjoys such rapid mixing in the presence of structured simplexes.